 So how do you make your decision?
-You’ll need to consider your budget, what you’ll be using your computer for (e.g., gaming), and what kind of work you’re designing (e.g., animation vs photo editing).
+You’ll need to consider your budget, what you’ll use your computer for (e.g., gaming), and what kind of work you’re designing (e.g., animation vs. photo editing).

 Check out this post detailing everything else that goes into deciding which type is best for your needs!

 The Intel Core i7-4770K is the better of the two processors in graphic design.
 It has a turbo boost frequency of 3.70GHz, which improves performance by 33%.
 The AMD FX-4300 does not have this feature.

 Intel also has Hyper-threading, which allows each core to handle up to two threads simultaneously.
 It means that with the Intel Core i7-4770K, your computer can handle eight threads at once.